mmajajohanne/CRUD-Application/README.md

 # CRUD-Application
-Tester application with database, user interface and API pull
+Tester application with database, user interface and API